Inspired to build the world’s leading high-science retina pipeline

 Our Phase 3 studies across high-prevalence retinal diseases

-Three Phase 3 studies complete in diabetic retinopathy, retinal vein occlusion and wet age-related macular degeneration with compelling durability demonstrated.
+Three Phase 3 studies complete using the original clinical formulation.
+Primary endpoint met and compelling durability demonstrated in diabetic retinopathy, retinal vein occlusion and age-related macular degeneration.

 In addition to these studies, tarcocimab was also studied in the Phase 2b/3 DAZZLE study in wet AMD and in the Phase 3 GLEAM and GLIMMER studies in DME.
 These studies did not meet primary endpoint but did demonstrate strong 5 and 6-month durability in the majority of patients.